pierreillien/pierreillien.github.io/_pages/about.md

 I am a **theoretical physicist**, interested in **nonequilibrium statistical mechanics**.
 I use analytical calculations and numerical simulations to answer questions inspired from **soft and living matter**.
+Find out more about my research interests and my [publications](https://pierreillien.github.io/publis/).

 I am a CNRS permanent researcher (*chargé de recherche*), and a member of [PHENIX lab](https://phenix.cnrs.fr/) (Physical chemistry of electrolytes and interfacial nanosystems), hosted by [Sorbonne Université](https://www.sorbonne-universite.fr/) (campus Pierre-et-Marie-Curie, Paris 5ème).